Parti prodotte in modo additivo: Una guida completa per principianti e professionisti

 3. Can additive manufactured parts be recycled?

 Yes—many materials used for additive manufacturing are recyclable.
-Per esempio, Pla (a common plastic) is biodegradable, and nylon can be melted down and reused.
+Per esempio, PLA (a common plastic) is biodegradable, and nylon can be melted down and reused.
 Metal powder from SLS printers can also be recycled (though it may need to be mixed with new powder to maintain quality).
 Tuttavia, not all materials are recyclable—some resins, Per esempio, are difficult to recycle, so it’s important to check the material’s properties before using it.

 4. How long does it take to make an additive manufactured part?